Beginner’s Course for 2026

 Requirements:

 All equipment and protective clothing will be loaned by the branch in the first instance although participants will need to wear their own gumboots.
 Tutors will advise beginners about the options available to purchase their own equipment as the course progresses.
+There are many options of hive types, smokers, protective equipment, bees and all beekeeping paraphernalia and we will do our best to explain and demonstrate the alternatives so you can make an informed decision on what to buy when you have completed the course.

 Email: contact Julie